Start9Labs/hello-world-startos/README.md

 # Wrapper for hello-world

 `hello-world` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+Learn more about service packaging in [Developer Docs](https://start9.com/latest/developer-docs/).

 ## Dependencies